When Does Flirting Cross The Line?

 • Asking questions to get to know someone better.

-• Complimenting someone about something you genuinely admire.
+• Complimenting someone about something you genuinely like or admire.

 • Offering to help someone when your expertise or time can be of benefit.

-The most defining attributes of flirting are the motivation, intention, and emotional response associated with the behavior.
+The most defining attributes of flirting are the –

-Most people have definite ideas about what flirting is and why people do it.
-While most consider it a way to show romantic interest, some think it’s a harmless and playful way to interact with other people.
+Most people have a clear idea about what flirting is and why people do it.
+It’s generally considered a way to show romantic interest in someone, but some also think of it as a harmless and playful way to interact with other people.

 So, if flirting is so complicated, why do people do it?

-There are a few primary reasons people flirt:
+There are a few common reasons why people flirt:

-• Increase the self-esteem of others and create positive feelings
+• Increase the self-esteem of another and create positive feelings.

-Flirting doesn’t necessarily mean you’re unhappy in your relationship, looking for someone else, or have anything other than innocent intentions.
-For many people flirting is part of their communication style and one of the ways they relate to other people.
+Flirting doesn’t necessarily mean you’re unhappy in your relationship or that you’re looking for someone else.
+Many who are regular flirts have nothing more than innocent intentions, it’s just part of their communication style and one of the ways they relate to other people.

-In these cases, flirting isn’t a reflection on the feelings about their partner but rather on their feelings about themselves.
+In these cases, flirting isn’t a reflection of how they feel about their partner, but rather on their feelings about themselves.

 When Flirting Becomes A Problem